Welcome to the third and final part of this series where I’m discussing how to interact with a blind person in the workplace.

 7. Tea rounds

-If you make a hot drink for a blind colleague let them know you’re about to put it down in front of them then guide their hand gently towards the cup until they touch it.
+If you make a hot drink for a blind colleague let them know you’re about to put it down in front of them.
+There might be a spot on their desk they prefer to put their cup so put it there for consistency.
 If it’s a cold drink, it might be easier to place it straight into their hand.
 Remember not all visually impaired people need you to do this, so do ask your colleague what they prefer!

 8. Guiding your colleague